shubhamjain-tech/Aws-infra-terraform-jenkins/README.md

 }
 ```

-# Destory pipeline for prod-branch
+# Destory pipeline for prod-env
 ```bash
 pipeline {
     agent any